List of Durham County Cricket Club players

 This is a list in alphabetical order of cricketers who have played for Durham County Cricket Club in top-class matches since December 1991 when the team was elevated to official first-class status, the club joining the County Championship in 1992.
 Durham has been officially classified as a List A team since 1992, although the county did take part in 27 List A matches between 1964 and 1991.
 The club has been a first-class Twenty20 team since the inauguration of the Twenty20 Cup in 2003.

 The details are the player's usual name followed by the years in which he was active as a Durham player and then his name is given as it usually appears on match scorecards.
 Note that many players represented other top-class teams besides Durham and that some played for the club in minor counties cricket before 1992.
 Current players are shown as active to the latest season in which they played for the club.
-The list excludes Second XI and other players who did not play for the club's first team, as well as the players who only played List A cricket for the side the 1992 season.
+The list excludes Second XI and other players who did not play for the club's first team, as well as the players who only played List A cricket for the team the 1992 season.